HPCBio/EBP/scripts/gap_filling_and_masking/README_Gap_filling_and_masking.md

 ## 1.2 Gap-filling  using SEALER when  Hi-C reads are available

+We provide the script HiFi_SEALER.sh to be used with HiFi assemblies.

 <pre>
 Sealer is a scalable tool designed to close gaps within assembly scaffolds.
 Sealer is a stand-alone application of Konnector, a fast and low-memory Bloom filter-based de bruijn graph assembler.